Pench Tiger Reserve: History

-It is notable that the Bor Wildlife Sanctuary and some adjacent protected areas will be merged with Pench Tiger Reserve (Maharashtra), as a 'Satellite core area', to more than double the area of that tiger reserve.
+Bor Wildlife Sanctuary and some adjacent protected areas will be merged with Pench Tiger Reserve (Maharashtra), as a 'Satellite core area', to more than double the area of that tiger reserve.

 Geography

 Pench Tiger Reserve located in Seoni district and Chhindwara district of Madhya Pradesh and Nagpur district of Maharashtra.
 It gets its name from the Pench River that flows 74 km north to south through the reserve.
 The Pench River bisects the original Pench core reserve into two nearly equal parts; the 147.61 km² of the Western Block which falls in the Gumtara Range of the Chhindwara district forest division and the 145.24 km² of the Eastern Block in the Karmajhiri Range of the Seoni district forest division.
 The Reserve lies in the southern lower reaches of the Satpura Range of hills.

 Pench Tiger Reserve derives its name from its life line, the Pench River.
 Inside the park, the river flows from north to south before joining the Kanhan River.
 The Meghdoot dam built across Pench River at Totaladoh has created a large water body of 72 km2 out of which 54 km2 falls in Madhya Pradesh and the rest in the adjoining state of Maharashtra.
 The Pench River emerges from Mahadeo Hills of Satpura Range and the various nallas and streams which drain into it.